-Approved Vendors and Designees are not permitted to develop their own version of disclosure formforms in lieu of the standard Adjustable Block Program or Illinois Solar for All forms-or, nor may Approved Vendors or Designees modify any portion of the form's standardized content.
-When the programs first launched-forms, Disclosure Forms could be generated only through the Program Administrator's portal.
-This portal-only process facilitated the Program Administrators' reviews of project applications in by ensuring that no Approved Vendors or Designees modified the standard disclosure form prior to obtaining a customer signature on the forms.
-In response to requests from program participants, the Program Administrators have developed application programming interfaces ("APIs") that can now be utilized by AVsApproved Vendors and Designees to generate disclosure forms outside of the program portals so long as the content remains the standard content.
+Approved Vendors and Designees are not permitted to develop their own version of disclosure forms in lieu of the standard Adjustable Block Program or Illinois Solar for All forms, nor may Approved Vendors or Designees modify any portion of the form's standardized content.
+When the programs first launched, Disclosure Forms could be generated only through the Program Administrator's portal.
+This portal-only process facilitated the Program Administrators' reviews of project applications by ensuring that no Approved Vendors or Designees modified the standard disclosure form prior to obtaining a customer signature on the forms.
+In response to requests from program participants, the Program Administrators have developed application programming interfaces ("APIs") that can now be utilized by Approved Vendors and Designees to generate disclosure forms outside of the program portals so long as the content remains the standard content.
 This process may be utilized by Approved Vendors/Designees only after obtaining permission from the Program Administrator(s) following a test of the disclosure form generated through the API.
 In this way, the Program Administrators can ensure that program requirements are being met and that customers receive the required standardized (i.e., unmodified) forms.

-The Disclosure Forms are currently provided in English, with the ABP Community Solar Disclosure Form and the ILSFA DG lease, DG PPA, and community solar Disclosure Forms also provided in Spanish.
-After the finalization of this 2022 Long-Term Plan, the Agency plans to produce versions of all of the Disclosure Forms in Spanish and any other languages that the Informational Brochures are provided in.
+The Disclosure Forms are currently provided in English, with the ABP Community Solar Disclosure Form and the ILSFA DG lease, DG PPA, and community solarCommunity Solar Disclosure Forms also provided in Spanish.
+After the finalization of this 2022 Long Term Planthe new streamlined Disclosure Forms following a stakeholder process, the Agency plans to produce versions of all of the Disclosure Forms in Spanish and any other languages that the Informational Brochures are provided in.